- Coton de Tulear Puppy Overview

 We earn a commission if you make a purchase, at no additional cost to you.

-Ear Health of the Coton de Tulear Puppy
+Ear Health of the Coton de Tulear

-Ear infections are also a common health issue in the Coton de Tulear.
-Some of the symptoms of ear infections in the Coton de Tulear include head shaking, dark discharge, scratching at the affected ear, pain, odor, redness or swelling, and itchiness.
+Ear infections are a common health issue in the coton de Tulear.
+Symptoms of ear infections include head shaking, dark discharge, scratching at the affected ear, pain, odor, redness or swelling, and itchiness.
 Dogs are more prone to ear infections because the ear canal of dogs is more vertical than that of a human, tending to hold in fluids.
-Factors that may lead to ear infection in your Coton de Tulear include autoimmune disorders, injury to the ear canal, wax buildup, and excessive cleaning.
+Factors that lead to ear infection in your coton de Tulear include autoimmune disorders, injury to the ear canal, wax buildup, and excessive cleaning.

 Treatment & Care

-Your veterinarian will thoroughly clean your dog's ears using a medicated ear cleanser.
-Your dog might also be prescribed an ear cleanser and a topical medication that can be used at home.
-You must follow your vet's instructions carefully and take special care of cleanliness.
+Your veterinarian thoroughly cleans your dog’s ears using a medicated ear cleanser.
+Your dog is prescribed an ear cleanser and a topical medication that is used at home.
+Follow your vet’s instructions carefully and take special care of cleanliness.
+Your vet performs an ear swab to check for bacteria, yeast, or ear mites.

 Ear Cleaning Solutions We Love

-- Ear Cleaner for Dogs and Cats
+1. Ear Cleaner for Dogs and Cats

 by VetWELL